 “By the time CU CMS presents it to a credit union, it’s already been underwritten a minimum of four times, and then our CUSO and each credit union underwrites it again,” Gilpin says.
 “This is why the average default rate on these is a low 3.2%, and our own default rate is zero.”

 “Credit unions are leading the way here,” Gilpin says.
 “They are going back to the cooperative roots of why the industry was formed.
 Every piece of this is a collaboration, and we have a true public/private partnership that is creating jobs for our rural communities.”

-And Gilpin knows of what he speaks.
 Greater Commercial Lending is the largest lender in the nation in bioenergy and biochemical USDA lending as well as business and industry lending.
-With CMS, it has put together a strong consortium of credit unions to fund approximately 25 loans in six states.
+With CU CMS, it has put together a strong consortium of credit unions to fund approximately 25 loans in six states.

 Know the players.
 Visit lending partners, look at their operations and servicing, and interview their underwriters, advises Jeremy Gilpin, EVP of Greater Commercial Lending, the nation’s largest bioenergy and biochemical USDA lender.
 Ask for files and information so the credit union can complete its own underwriting.
 Don’t take anyone’s else’s word for it.